 - Horseguards and the Household Cavalry Museum

 Even if you’re based elsewhere, try to have a day in the Westminster area.
-But this is one of the best places to stay in London to feel right at the heart of things, even though accommodation tends to be on the pricier side.
+But this is one of the best places to stay in London to feel right at the heart of things, even though accommodation tends to be pricier.
 Our recommendations are as follows:

-- Best Budget Hotel in Westminster: Hub by Premier Inn Westminster
+- Budget Hotel in Westminster: Hub by Premier Inn Westminster

-- Best Mid-Range Hotel in Westminster: Wellington Hotel by Blue Orchid
+- Mid-Range Hotel in Westminster: Wellington Hotel by Blue Orchid

-- Best Luxury Hotel in Westminster: St Ermin’s Hotel, Autograph Collection
+- Luxury Hotel in Westminster: St Ermin’s Hotel, Autograph Collection

-- Best Vacation Rental in Westminster: This Brilliant Buckingham Palace Apartment
+- Vacation Rental in Westminster: This Brilliant Buckingham Palace Apartment

 First, check out the historic Maritime Greenwich World Heritage Site.
 Freebies here include the Royal Maritime Museum, the Queen’s House art museum, and, a short walk away, lovely Greenwich Park.